syncfusion-content/xamarin-docs/Xamarin/SfDiagram/Connector.md

 ![](Connector_images/Connector_img5.jpeg)

 ## Bezier
-Bezier curve are cubic curve segments, which are configurable with the control points.
-The “SourceControlPoint” and “TargetControlPoint” of bezier segment, which allows to modify the control points.
+Bezier curve has cubic curve segments that are configurable with the control points.
+The “SourceControlPoint” and “TargetControlPoint” of bezier segment allow you to modify the control points.
 The following code example illustrates how to create and modify a bezier curve segment via control points.
 {% tabs %}
 {% highlight c# %}
 // creating connector instance with define its segment type